Hank Conger

-Hyun Choi "Hank" Conger (born January 29, 1988) is an American former professional baseball catcher and current coach who most recently served as the assistant bench coach and catching coach for the Minnesota Twins of Major League Baseball (MLB).
-Conger was selected in the first round, with the 25th overall selection, of the 2006 MLB draft.
-He played in MLB for the Los Angeles Angels of Anaheim, Houston Astros, and Tampa Bay Rays from 2010 to 2016.
-Conger coached for the Lotte Giants of the KBO League from 2020 to 2021 before joining the Twins as a coach in 2022.
+Hyun Choi "Hank" Conger (born January 29, 1988) is an American former professional baseball catcher who currently serves as the bullpen coach for the Baltimore Orioles of Major League Baseball (MLB).
+Conger was selected in the first round of the 2006 MLB draft by the Los Angeles Angels of Anaheim.
+He played in MLB for the Angels, Houston Astros, and Tampa Bay Rays from 2010 to 2016.
+Conger coached for the Lotte Giants of the KBO League from 2020 to 2021, and the Minnesota Twins from 2022 to 2025.

 Early life

 Conger was born in Federal Way, Washington, but was raised in Huntington Beach, California.
 Conger's mother, Eun, immigrated from South Korea in 1986 and his father, Yun, was adopted from Korea by a United States Navy petty officer and raised in the United States.

 Conger originally played basketball due to his size, but began playing baseball at the age of eight and turned his focus there instead.
 Conger graduated from Huntington Beach High School in 2006, where he was a second team All-American and Gatorade Player of the Year.
 Conger had planned to attend the University of Southern California if he had not been drafted in the first round.